 From small to large and well-established, modern-day businesses are becoming increasingly reliant on recruiting agencies to help them find (and keep) the right talent.

 However, that doesn’t necessarily mean they always have to leave it to the experts.
-A portion of the responsibility also lies with in-house recruiters.
+A portion of the responsibility lies with in-house recruiters who can greatly benefit from modern sourcing tools.
+Discover some top tools that can refine your recruitment process here.
+In-house recruiters can also play a role in securing the most qualified candidates by learning business skills.

 Whether you’re a business owner, working in HR, or working for a recruitment agency, here are eight crucial skills you need to help you secure the most qualified candidates.